Now Reading

 Cancer treatments tend to make your skin extremely sensitive to the sun, so you need to fully protect it.
 Sunscreen is your second best friend, right after “avoiding the sun at all cost”.
 All in all, we know that totally avoiding the sun is very often impossible.
 So what you should look for is extremely high protection.
 Some doctors recommend that you go for mineral sun protection, others that you choose the highest protection possible, so check with your doctor.
 Please remember, never apply sunscreen before radiotherapy, as zinc will reflect the radiation.

 Besides taking care of your skin, it’s also important to take care of you as an individual.
 You are much more than just an oncology patient.
 To this end, there are a few bits and bobs that can help you.
 Makeup, for example, is one big help, as you can redo eyebrows, enhance your eyes and color your cheeks in simple gestures.
 Both La Roche-Posay and Avène have makeup products that can be used during these trying times and have been tested on oncology patients.
-Moreover, if you’ve undergone surgery, check out our scars treatment selection.
-Also, you can always check our recommendations to repair the skin barrier if yours is compromised.

 All cosmetics at your fingertips.